HUMAN CLARITY INSTITUTE · FULL RESEARCH REPORT

 The Systemic Nature of Distraction

-Digital environments increasingly operate on principles of immediacy and responsiveness.
-Notifications, messages, and alerts arrive unpredictably throughout the day, interrupting attention before momentum can form.
-Respondents described these interruptions as a persistent background condition, rather than isolated events, shaping how attention is experienced across the day.
+Digital environments increasingly operate around principles of immediacy, responsiveness, and continuous availability.
+Notifications, messages, reminders, and alerts arrive unpredictably throughout the day, interrupting attention before continuity can fully stabilise.

 The illusion of busyness

 In the survey, 30% of respondents reported that they often or almost always feel busy all day while accomplishing little of importance.
-When those who experience this sometimes are included, the proportion rises to 71%, highlighting how widespread this pattern has become.
-The largest group (42%) described this experience as occurring sometimes, while a substantial minority (30%) experienced it persistently.
+When those who experience this sometimes are included, the proportion rises to 71%, highlighting how widespread this experience has become.

 Figure 2